orladigital/trivy-maven-plugin/README.md

 ## Configuration
 The plugin provides the following basic configuration:

-* dockerFilePath: path to the Dockerfile.
+* `dockerFilePath`: path to the Dockerfile.
 Default: current directory.
-* vulnType: vulnerability types to be analyzed.
+* `vulnType`: vulnerability types to be analyzed.
 Default: all vulnerabilities.
-* severity: minimum severity of vulnerabilities to be displayed.
+* `severity`: minimum severity of vulnerabilities to be displayed.
 Default: all severities.
-* ignoreUnfixed: ignore unfixed vulnerabilities.
+* `ignoreUnfixed`: ignore unfixed vulnerabilities.
 Default: false.

 ## Contributing
 Contributions are welcome!
 Feel free to fork this repository, create a branch, make the desired changes, and submit a pull request.